Earlier this year / Next

 The people doing archaeology professionally, the academics digging in the ground and publishing partly nonsense about what they found, they are two kinds: Christians who want to find credible support for what they believe (they teach at Christian seminaries and universities), and people who just like digging up ancient artifacts -- think Indiana Jones -- but all the grant money comes from the first category of Christians, so they must do Biblical archaeology or none.
 There is some grant money for digging up American Indian ruins and stuff in China, but not much.
 Those places are not about where Jesus lived and taught, and Jesus gave the largest religion in the world a reason to be Good and to donate money to charitable stuff like archaeology.
 The atheists and crypto-atheists don't get it, but they don't mind taking your money.

 It will take a few years before the Christians realize they've been had, so Corbett can honestly claim (this year) that circulation has not decreased.
+He notably did not say it increased.
 I would guess that BAR will shutter its doors about a decade away, give or take a few years.
 Maybe I'll hang on and watch it happen.
 Or not.

 It was a fine mag under Hershel Shanks.
 Oh well.